Tiger barb

 The tiger barb or Sumatra barb (Puntigrus tetrazona), is a species of tropical cyprinid fish.

+"Tiger Barb" Disambiguation

+The genus Puntigrus was erected in 2013 to hold several species previous identified as P. tetrazona, and members of the genus are sometimes referred to broadly as tiger barbs..

+Members of this genus, including Puntigrus anchisporus, Puntigrus navjotsodhii, and Puntigrus partipentazona, are similar in appearance to Puntius tetrazona, with only slight differences in stripe pattern and number of scales.

+Geographic Range

 The natural geographic range reportedly extends throughout the Malay Peninsula, Sumatra and Borneo in Indonesia, with unsubstantiated sightings reported in Cambodia.

 Tiger barbs are also found in many other parts of Asia, and with little reliable collection data over long periods of time, definite conclusions about their natural geographic range versus established introductions are difficult.
-Tiger barbs may sometimes be confused with Puntigrus anchisporus, Puntigrus navjotsodhii, or Puntigrus partipentazona, which are similar in appearance, the only differences being the slightly different stripe pattern and the number of scales these fish have.

 Description

 The tiger barb can grow to about 7-10 cm long and 3-4 cm wide, although they are often smaller when kept in captivity.
 Some can grow to around 13 centimeters as well.
 Native fish are silver to brownish yellow with four vertical black stripes and red fins and snout.
 The green tiger barb is the same size and has the same nature as the normal barb, but has a green body.
 The green tiger barb, often called the moss green tiger barb, can vary considerably in how green it looks; to some people, it looks nearly black.
 Albino barbs are a light yellow with four barely visible stripes.